Virginia Tech® home

 A group poses for a photo together

-VT Faculty-Led: Global Design & Construction in Virginia
+VT Faculty-Led: Adobe Masonry Construction in Pisac, Peru

-In this Myers-Lawson-School-of-Construction-hosted study abroad program, you'll apply classroom-learned construction management skills to a real-world project: building a playground in Costa Rica.
+In this Myers-Lawson-School-of-Construction-hosted study abroad program, you'll apply classroom-learned construction management skills to a real-world project: constructing venue entrance signs using traditional adobe masonry.
 This unique experience blends academics, cultural immersion, and tangible community impact, giving you a hands-on global education that extends far beyond the classroom.

 Students and faculty work on a project in Costa Rica.